SAP-archive/cloud-cap-nodejs-codejam/exercises/10/readme.md

 :point_right: Add the following script definitions to the `"scripts"` section of `package.json` for build and deploy step processes:
 ```
 "deploy:cds": "cds deploy",
-"build:mta": "cds build/all && shx cp db/csv/Data.hdbtabledata db/src/gen/csv/ && mbt build -p=cf",
+"build:mta": "cds build/all && mbt build -p=cf",
 "deploy:cf": "npm run build:mta && cf deploy mta_archives/${npm_package_name}_${npm_package_version}.mtar"
 ```

-You might have noticed, that the `shx` command isn't a typical shell command.
+You might have noticed, that the `mbt` command isn't a typical shell command.
 This is actually a command from another node module.
-Same goes for the `mbt` command.
 This tool allows you in package your project into a deployable archive, which you'll need to bring the app to the SAP Cloud Platform.

 :point_right: Install this module in your project via the command line to allow its usage in the npm scripts.
 ```
-npm install shx
 npm install mbt
 ```